-Many people who have drug problems also have mental health problems.
+Many people who have drug problems also have other mental health problems.
 Examples of mental health problems are:

 - Depression makes you feel very sad and tired.